 Year 1 - Conduct research, select Student Advisory Committee (SAC) and have 1st meeting by September 15, Abstract for Written Proposal due May 1, Final approved abstract for Written Proposal due June 1, Written proposal due August 1, Response to proposal critique due September 15, Oral Exams - October 15-30.*

-Year 2-4 - Continue research, have mandatory yearly Dissertation Committee meetings, prepare and defend dissertation.
+Year 2-4 - Continue research, have mandatory Dissertation Committee meetings every 6-9 months, prepare and defend dissertation.

 *A petition process to reconsider this timeline is available for students that don't fulfill the Graduate School Enrollment and Academic Requirements by the end of their 2nd fall semester or who encounter unforeseen personal issues.
 The Departmental GSAC will evaluate submitted petitions.
 Transfer students will follow a similar timeline, but will be initiated at a date consistent with Graduate School requirements.